Maddrax: Das Volk der Tiefe

 The people of the deep is meant to be a horror story.
-It begins some time before 2012 when earth decides to send a manned mission to Mars including means to start a terraforming.
+It begins some time before 2012 when Earth decides to send a crewed mission to Mars including means to start terraforming.
 A special drug is created to hibernate the astronauts on their long voyage.
 The drug is dangerous and has grave side effects.
 In Germany "Dokk" is working illegally with inhuman experiments on a new version of the hibernation drug causing even worse side effects.
 After finally being hunted down he flees in a dictatorship in southern Africa and builds an underground layer.
 Meanwhile, the impact of Christopher-Floyd seems inevitable.
 So he teams up with a wealthy refugee and his servants.
-They all want to endure the centuries after the comet hits the earth unaging in hibernation until a new civilization can serve their needs.
+They all want to endure the centuries after the comet hits the Earth unaging in hibernation until a new civilization can serve their needs.

 Dokk gives them the inadequate hibernation drug and himself a royal jelly version of it that should keep his mind intact.
 Before everybody can be put to sleep internal riots intruders and an outbreak of the Kilimanjaro (caused by the impact) cause chaos and finally the hideout is blocked to reach the surface.
 Centuries later a pioneer of air travelling Jean de Rozier has made a time travel to the Maddrax era.
 De Rozier builds a flying empire above Lake Victoria.
 He has met and befriended Maddrax and cares for the safekeeping of Matjunis.
 While emperor de Rozier is away his power hungry paladins, ignorant children and starving peasants begin to bring another version of the French revolution to life.
 But it always can come worse: From a new hole in the ground close to Kilimanjaro horrible people crawl to the light.
 The only word they can say is ‘Gruh’ and that's what they're named.
 The survivors of the hibernation show (except very low state of decay) all behavior of classical ‘slow zombies’, including the fact that minimal traces of the drug are sufficient to cause the side effects.
 So people bitten by the Gruh, become Gruh.
 It is even worse: Animals (even insects), who feed from the Gruh or their remains turn violent and spread the infection.
 But it still can come worse: Matjunis and his teacher manage to escape from prison.
 Is there a way to stop the inferno?